Killing Fey Filled Regrets

 “Stay out of the way, and try not to die.”

-“But I came from the High Ather College!
-I know more than wind!”
+“But I came from the High Ather College.
+I know more than wind.
+I won’t let you go this alone.
+Alone is how bully groups get you.”

 “Kid, no!”
 I screamed out.
-He sent out another blast of wind, killing a few more, but that was a mistake.
-The Altere grabbed one of its own, then jumped up with its own dark purple wind.
-It rolled on top of Alleck’s wind and would be upon him instantly.
-I desperately tried to shoot it, but he only flung his last companion towards me.
-The bullet killed another red cap while he came ever closer to smoosh the boy.
-I knew then that I was about to witness his slaughter.
+He sent out another blast of wind, trying to kill the rest, and that’s a mistake.
+The Scrat grabbed one of its own, then started running on top of his runic wind to be upon him instantly.
+I desperately tried to shoot it, but he flung the last one my way.
+The Altere Ather Scrat was almost upon him.
+In this moment, I knew the kid’s dead.

 The boy screamed, “Take your revenge!”
 The nerve.
 No need to tell me twice.
 Instinct already made my hand load the bullet.
 I aimed, smiled, and squeezed the trigger.
 The bullet broke a tooth and smashed into its brain.
-I kept reloading and firing, even after the monster’s body stopped moving, even after the monster’s head was far more pale ammo than malicious flesh.
-The boy was by my side and patted me on the back—the nerve.
+I kept reloading and firing, even after the monster’s body stopped moving, even after the monster’s head became more pale ammo than malicious flesh.
+The boy went to my side and patted me on the back—the nerve.
+I looked at him, really looked at him and realized that he had, no, always had a sharpness to his eyes, that could give anyone a papercut.

 “I was the top of my class for cosmic studies.
 Air, light, fire, the works.
-And now, with ten caps, I can graduate!”
+And now, with 11 caps, I can graduate!
+Though, if I don’t take a shower before then, they might not let me past the gates.”

-He looked downtrodden.
-I sighed and said, “So, in between stouts, I will head out to different places.
-As a sniper and collector combo, we can charge way more for our services.”
+I sighed and said, “So, in between stouts, I will be shooting.
+A sniper and collector combo, we can charge way more for our services.”

 “That sounds awesome, Paul.”